ultra-cycling/blog/content/about.md

 ## Michael Lihs

 Father of 👶 and 👧,  hobby-cyclist who stumbled into ultra-cycling 🚴🏼‍♂️💨.
-Writing on this blog about his experience with riding long distances.
+Writing on this blog about his experience in riding long distances.